No longer for the oldies: why cruises like Virgin Voyages are changing the way Millennials travel

 In 2023, I desperately wanted to knock safari off my bucket list.
 CroisiEurope was offering a four-country safari cruise aboard their African Dream.
 It was the perfect itinerary, stopping in South Africa, Botswana, Namibia, and Zimbabwe.
 Completely different from my first giant cruise experience, and much to my delight, we didn’t spend much time on the water at all.
 The trip blended safari lodges, land expeditions, and local village walks, with overnights on a riverboat that we shared with just five other guests.
 No crowds, no buffets, no tour buses, and more adventure than I could handle.

-We boarded in Lisbon, and then docked in Madeira, Tenerife, Lanzarote, and Gran Canaria.
+My goal is to take more cruises to see Earth’s great wonders.
+In April, we boarded a Windstar yacht in Lisbon and then docked in Madeira, Tenerife, Lanzarote, and Gran Canaria.
 I think of this eight-night trip as five or six holidays in one.
 Cruising is certainly a way to make your country count balloon.
-I had a blast on this ship, taking excursions, and relaxing in the suite, and I was ever so pleased to see their sustainability efforts: not a single plastic bottle in sight.
+I’m really pleased to see sustainability efforts on more and more cruises nowadays: not a single plastic bottle in sight on the last three I went on.

-Even Mum’s been impressed with how ships have evolved; she’d been a devoted Royal Caribbean cruiser for decades.
-In January, we went on our first sail together (someone was ever so smug that I eventually caved in) aboard the brand-new and mahoosive Icon of the Seas ship.
-We dined, and dined fabulously, and had such a laugh that I wondered why I hadn’t joined her before.
+Even Mum’s been impressed with how ships have evolved; she’s been going on the tired oldies for years, but they’ve gotten much better, she says.
+In January, we went on our first sail together (someone was ever so smug that I eventually caved in) aboard the mahoosive Royal Caribbean Icon of the Seas.
+We dined and had such a laugh that I wondered why I hadn’t joined her before.

-Sitting at Royal’s swim-up bar one afternoon, Mum looked around and beamed, “This is unlike any cruise I’ve ever been to.
-I feel 40 again.”
+Sitting at a swim-up bar one afternoon, Mum looked around and beamed, “Cruises have changed so massively I don’t recognize them anymore.
+Ones like these, like Virgin Voyages, make me feel 40 again.”
 Then it dawned on me: the Millennials aren’t holidaying with retirees anymore; they’re holidaying with us now.

 But wait, there’s more…